twoneks/eleVAT/README.md

 Use `receipt.to_s` to view the printable receipt.

 ## TO DO
+1. Handle the currencies in cents instead of Float to increase the precision.

-1. Implement the importer function to precess xls file
+2. Implement the importer function to precess xls file
-2. Implement the function receipt `to_xls`
+3. Implement the function receipt `to_xls`
-3. Implement the importer function to precess csv file
+4. Implement the importer function to precess csv file
-4. Implement the function receipt `to_csv`
+5. Implement the function receipt `to_csv`

 ## Contributing